Mark your calendar! 2-5 September 2025 - Engelberg, Switzerland

 All posters will be entered into the competition to win the best poster award.

-Tuesday morning and Thursday afternoon will be reserved for multiple occasions to interact and discuss pressing technical and non-technical topics.
+Thursday afternoon will be reserved to interact and discuss pressing technical and non-technical topics.

 Details will be posted soon.